 - Department (or Major) Requirements.
 The major requirements for Electrical Engineering (EE) and Computer Engineering (CompE) include fundamental (core) EE and CompE courses, and additional mathematics and physics courses.
 The following are notable features

 - Project Courses: There are three project course requirements: EE 296 Sophomore Project, EE 396 Junior Project, and EE 496 Senior Capstone Design.
 These projects are supervised by a faculty advisor during the semester.
 Students should find their own faculty advisors, who will typically be an EE faculty member.
 However, students can also find faculty advisors who are not members of the Department with Department approval.
-A list of possible projects can be found here.
-Other projects may be available that are not listed can be found by contacting faculty about their projects.
 Check the following web site for information about EE 296, 396, and 496: EE x96 Student Projects.
 It has lists of projects and their faculty advisors, downloadable project sign-up forms, forms to get reimbursement of parts and supplies, and instructions for EE 496 students.
 The instructions to students about EE 496 projects is important.
 It explains the purpose of the projects, how to write the project reports, and other requirements.
 Be sure to check this information before your semester.

 - Engineering Breadth: This is a 3 credit course requirement to broaden the engineering education beyond EE.
 Courses that satisfy this requirement can be found here.

 - Design Credits: Each EE course has an associated number of design credits.
 The design credits can be found here and under the description of Design Experience.
 To graduate, a student must have at least 14 design credits.